Consistency

-The fundamental expression of argumentative coherence or consistency is non-contradiction.
+The basic expression of argumentative coherence or consistency is non-contradiction, see non-contradiction; absurd; ad hominem.

-The consistency requirement is of special importance in systems of regulations of human behavior, religion, law, as well as ordinary institutional or familial rulings.
+The consistency requirement is particularly important in systems of regulation of human behavior, religion, law, and ordinary institutional or family rules.

-The consistency requirement is expressed a contrario in the refutation strategy mentioned in Aristotle’s Rhetoric, topic n° 22:
+The consistency requirement is expressed a contrario in the refutation strategy mentioned in Aristotle’s Rhetoric, topic # 22:

 Another line of argument is to refute your opponent’s case by noting any contrast or contradiction of dates, acts or words that it anywhere displays.
 (1400a15; RR p.
 373).